 End If

-- The code then calculates the next available row in column B of “Mysheet” worksheet using the CountA function and stores it in the nextRow variable.
+- Calculates the next available row in column B of “Mysheet” worksheet using the CountA function and stores it in the nextRow variable.
 The values of SalesRep, Product, and RevEarned are then written to the cells in the next available row of columns B, C, and D of “Mysheet” worksheet, respectively.

 If Response = vbNo Then